tenstorrent/tt-kmd/README.md

 ```nix
 "${builtins.fetchTarball "https://github.com/tenstorrent/tt-kmd/archive/main.tar.gz"}/tt-kmd.nix"
 ```
-to your `configuration.nix`.
+to the imports list in your `configuration.nix`.
 The module will load on the next boot.

 ### To uninstall:
 ```